astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 with examples of Python types that satisfy these definitions.

 It doesn't attempt to be exhaustive.
-Only definitions that are useful for red-knot developers should be added to this document.
+Definitions should only be added to this document if they are:

+1. Not covered by the ["Type system concepts" section of the Python typing spec](https://typing.readthedocs.io/en/latest/spec/concepts.html)
+1. Definitions that would be useful for developers working on red-knot.

 ## Types

 A static Python type represents a set of possible values at runtime.
 The number of ways in which possible Python objects could be categorised into sets and subsets is infinite;
-thus, there is an infinite number of possible types in Python.[^3]
+thus, there is an infinite number of possible types in Python.

 The [typing spec](https://typing.readthedocs.io/en/latest/spec/) specifies various kinds of types that all Python type checkers should support,